-Woomera Mining Limited (ASX: WML) ("Woomera", "the Company") is pleased to announce that it has completed the initial part of a 26 hole/3,000m RC drill program planned for its Ravensthorpe projects located in SE Western Australia approximately 420km southeast of Perth (Figure 1).
-The field crews will now break for the Christmas/New Year period with drilling to re-commence on the 3rd January 2024.
+Woomera Mining Limited (ASX: WML) ("Woomera", "the Company") advises it has received the remaining assays from the RC drilling programme recently completed on its Ravensthorpe projects, located in SE Western Australia approximately 420km southeast of Perth (Figure 1).

-The Ravensthorpe Projects comprise the Mt Short JV where the Company can earn up to 70% equity from Anax Metals Ltd (ASX: ANX) and the wholly-owned Mt Cattlin EL immediately to south.
-The two tenements cover a combined area of 103km (36 blocks) and are located within the same greenstone belt as Allkem's Mt Cattlin lithium mine which is located to the south.
+The Ravensthorpe projects comprise the Mt Short JV, where the Company can earn up to 70% equity and the wholly owned Mt Cattlin exploration licence immediately to the south.
+The two tenements cover a combined area of 103km2 (36 blocks) and are located within the same greenstone belt as Allkem's Mt Cattlin lithium mine, a short distance to the south.

-The 7 RC holes completed are located on the Mt Short JV (Figure 2) and were designed to test beneath pegmatite intersections reported by previous base metal explorers (see ASX release dated 14 August 2023).
-Five of the seven holes intersected significant thicknesses of pegmatite (see Table 1) for a total of 213 metres of pegmatite logged.
-The presence of pegmatites does not necessarily indicate lithium mineralisation which can only be confirmed by laboratory analyses with the initial results expected mid-late January 2024.
+Eleven RC holes were drilled on the Mt Short JV (Figure 2), testing beneath pegmatite intersections reported by previous base metal explorers (see ASX release dated 14 August 2023).
+Seven of the 11 holes intersected significant thicknesses of pegmatite (see Table 1) for a total of 296.5 metres of pegmatite logged.